-CARS.COM — Chevrolet released preliminary details on the new 2019 Chevrolet Corvette ZR1, and they have me shaking.
+CARS.COM — Chevrolet released preliminary details on the new 2019 Corvette ZR1, and they have me shaking.
 More than 750 horsepower?
-The fastest, most powerful production Corvette ever?
+The fastest, most powerful production Chevy Corvette ever?
 Nine hundred fifty pounds of downforce from an optional giant wing?
-Numbers alone rarely excite me, but these have my heart pumping — and we don't even have full information on the car yet.
+Numbers alone rarely excite me, but these have my heart pumping — and we don't even have full information on the supercar yet.

 The ZR1 name bears a lot of weight for the Corvette.
 The last vehicle to wear it was the 2013 Corvette ZR1 (part of the C6 generation), so it's been six years since what I can safely call the ultimate Corvette roamed the streets.